argo/argo/README.md

 <a name="error-handling"/>
 ### Error Handling

-Argo allows a special `error` handler for capturing state when an error occurs.
+Argo allows a special `error` handler for capturing state when an uncaught exception occurs.

 ```javascript
 argo()